drogatkin/beemd/README.md

 The project utilizes also WebBee and Aldan3 frameworks for a rapid development SPA web applications.
 Jar files for the frameworks have to be built, since Maven versions are not available yet.
  Check out [Aldan3-jdo](https://github.com/drogatkin/aldan3-jdo),  [Aldan3](https://github.com/drogatkin/aldan3), and [WebBee](https://github.com/drogatkin/Webbee).
 Run 7Bee to build
 *jar* files, or take them from release distributions.
 And then correct path to them in [env.xml](env.xml).
 WebBee is required to be present to build a final war file, since some resources are taken from it.

+The newer version of the viewer adds an instant update of the md view when the .md file has been changed.
+[Buzzbee](https://github.com/drogatkin/Buzzbee) is used for the functionality.
+You can build the library using
+[7Bee](https://github.com/drogatkin/7Bee) or [RustBee](https://github.com/drogatkin/rust_utilities/tree/master/doc/rustbee).
+Since js file from the library is used, it should be available is a source form as well.